Castile and León

 • Castile and León’s GDP accounts for 4.8% of Spain’s GDP, so it is ranked seventh out of all regions.

-• With a population of almost 2.4 million inhabitants, 5.0% of the total, it is the sixth most highly populated region; it is one of the oldest regions, as 26.5% of its population is over 65 years old (national average of 20.1%).
+• In terms of its population, with almost 2.4 million inhabitants, 5.0% of the total, it is the third most highly populated region.
+It is among the oldest regions, as 26.9% of its population is over 65 years old (national average of 20.4%).

-• GDP per capita stands at 26,992 euros, which is 4.2% below the Spanish average.
+• GDP per capita stands at 26,992 euros (2022), 4.2% below the Spanish average.
 The region has been catching up in recent years, within a context of sharp population decline and modest economic growth.

-• Although the region has become more export-oriented in recent years, exports of goods account for a lower percentage of regional GDP (23.1%) than the Spanish average (28.9%).
-In 2022, it exported goods worth 14.813 billion euros, representing 3.8% of Spanish exports.
-The leading export sectors are the motor vehicle industry (27.2% of the total), food (19.5%) and chemical products (11.4%).
-The region accounts for 40% of the tyres and inner tubes exported by Spain.
+• Although in recent years, the region has become more export-oriented, exports of goods account for a smaller proportion of GDP (23.1%) than on average across Spain (28.9%).
+In 2023, it exported goods worth 17.172 billion euros, representing 4.5% of Spanish exports.
+The leading export sectors are the motor vehicle industry (34.1% of the total), food (18.7%) and chemical products (10.7%).
+The region accounts for 45% of the tyres and inner tubes exported by Spain.

 Table of structural indicators